 The Company is controlled by NB FP Investment K/S and its affiliates (collectively "NB").
 The ultimate controlling party of the Company is Mr. Florian Schönharting who controls NB.
-See also Note 5.2 for an additional related party transaction.
+See also Note 5.2 for an additional related party transaction with Aditech Pharma AG.